inboxpraveen/inboxpraveen/README.md

 🛠 **Principal AI Engineer & Solution Architect**

-I'm Praveen Kumar, a Principal AI Engineer & Solution Architect based in Bengaluru.
-I design and build end-to-end AI products—from speech AI and OCR to LLM-powered systems—that work reliably in real-world settings.
-I enjoy turning complex ideas into practical, production-ready solutions, and I share what I learn through open source and blogs.
-When I'm not coding, I mentor teams and focus on making AI infrastructure fast, modular, and aligned with real business goals.
+I'm Praveen Kumar, a Principal AI Engineer and Solution Architect based in Bengaluru.
+I design and build end-to-end AI products, like speech AI, OCR, and LLM-powered systems, that work reliably in the real world.
+I enjoy turning complex ideas into practical, production-ready solutions and sharing what I learn through open source and blogs.
+When I'm not coding, I mentor teams and focus on making AI infrastructure fast, modular, and aligned with business goals.

 ## 🌐 Connect with me: